Prioritisation · · 10 min read

 • Chaotic

-In our CPO Circles discussion, we were inspired by this framework and used it as a rough guide to prioritising product development work.
+In our CPO Circles roundtable, we were inspired by this framework and used it as a rough guide to prioritising product development work.
 While there are plenty of models for prioritisation out there that can be used - MoSCoW, ICE, RICE, etc - it became clear that the word ‘AI’ escalates the subjective nature of these tools.
 That is, people would underestimate the effort required to do the work, and overestimate the gains at a factor much higher than normally occurs.
 We needed a new approach, to ensure that we could have a better discussion not about whether to use AI tools, but to clarify which ideas were most likely to be successful, what the effort and reward might be, and what approach to take.

 In the end, it comes down to something annoyingly simple and that pops up again and again: the right tool for the job is the one that helps you have a more informed discussion, faster, so that better decisions can be made at pace.
 As we’ve tried this with our friends and colleagues, we’ve found that using the Cynefin model as a base does just that: